Learn from an experienced team with extensive criminal justice experience and equip yourself for a career analysing and responding to crime.

 Equally, many criminology graduates work in the charity sector or for campaigning organisations focusing on advocacy or criminal justice reform.
 As a social scientist, your ability to dissect, analyse and research crime, its causes and its potential solutions, will be highly valuable to employers.

-Our dedicated careers team is available to support you from the start of your studies until after you graduate.
-They will help you build your CV, prepare for interviews and meet and learn from successful Roehampton graduates working at the top of their careers.
-You’ll also have opportunities to work with our partners across London and beyond, and to attend a Roehampton jobs fair where you can find out about graduate opportunities and meet employers.
+Our careers support team is available to support you from the start of your studies until after you graduate.
+We will help you build your CV, prepare for interviews, and meet and learn from successful graduates working at the top of their careers.

 Entry tariff